 - Head Rushes

-Raise your hydration IQ and discover how important hydration is with this Hydration Info-graphic for your body.
+Raise your hydration IQ and discover how important hydration is, go to Hydration Made Easy webpage.

 If the dehydration is not stopped and the total fluid loss reaches from 5 to 10% the following effects of dehydration are experienced: Increased heart rate, Increased body temperature, Muscle cramps, Headaches, Nausea, Tingling of the limbs.
 Other more serious effects are: Vomiting, Dim vision, Confusion, Difficulty breathing, Seizures, Chest and Abdominal pain, unconsciousness.
 Immediate help is necessary in these emergencies.
 If you have any of these consult your physician.